librariam/pkp-docs/plugin-inventory/en/README.md

 ### Bootstrap3 Theme

-Applies a starter Bootstrap 3 theme.
+An official theme that applies a starter Bootstrap 3 theme.
 Knowledge of HTML, CSS and JavaScript will be needed for this theme as it is designed to be a base and not a final product.

 * [Bootstrap3 Theme guide](/pkp-theming-guide/en/theme-bootstrap3)
 * [Bootstrap3 Theme in GitHub](https://github.com/pkp/bootstrap3)